-Let me talk you through it… among other things: I quit my job at the start-up company, had some talks to start my own side-business with a friend, my brother had his thesis defence and now is fully fledged phd-doctor-person, had a week at home while doing various job interviews, went to London and Brighton for 4 days — and from November onwards I’ve started my new job.
+Let me talk you through it… among other things: I quit my job at the start-up company, had some talks to start my own side-business with a friend, my brother had his thesis defence and now is a fully fledged phd-doctor-person, had a week at home while doing various job interviews, went to London and Brighton for 4 days — and from November onwards I started my new company.

-I am fully aware that may be this might be quite enough for one month, but at the same time I feel so terribly uneasy with how I’m doing and where I’m going.
-Like what I’m doing isn’t what I should be doing, or that what I’m doing isn’t enough.
-I’m trying to remind myself of the things I know, like: “don’t compare yourself to other people”, or maybe more “don’t compare yourself to someone else’s today, but your own yesterday”.
+I am fully aware that may be this might be quite enough for one month, but at the same time I feel so terribly uneasy.
+Feeling like ‘what I’m doing isn’t what I should be doing’, or that what I’m doing isn’t enough? — I am trying to remind (or convince?) myself of the things I know, like: “don’t compare yourself to other people”.
 Or that time is a construct, and now is the only thing we have.
-Which is all kind of working.
-Sometimes I really do think I’m going insane, but then I talk to other people and realise we’re all mad.
-Which is some kind of consolation.
+Which seems to be working, but sometimes I really do think I’m going insane.
+And yet, then I talk to other people and realise we’re all mad (which is some kind of consolation).
 Maybe November will be my time where I practice the power of quiet meditation?
-Or (re)watching movies like Kiki’s Delivery Service that make me feel all the feels.

-Moving on from doom and gloom, I got myself an extra pair of glasses this month!
-My friend and flatmate got us tickets for the new Beirut gig in Holland in April next year (as he’s finally putting out a new album, FINALLY!), and in other really happy news: I got myself a miso strainer from Muji.
-Ok sure, you might now get my excitement now, but in all honesty: miso soup is kind of my favourite to make ever and that strainer makes it all the more fun and easy.
+In other, totally irrelevant, news: I got myself an extra pair of glasses this month!
+My friend/flatmate got us tickets for the Beirut gig in Holland in April next year (as he’s finally putting out a new album, FINALLY!), and in other really happy news: I got myself a miso strainer from Muji.
+Ok sure, you might not get my excitement now, but in all honesty: miso soup is one of my favourites to make, and that strainer makes it all the more easy.
 I’ll share my kind of miso soup soon on the blog maybe.
 You’ll be able to impress anyone coming over for sure. :)

 Books read in October: